reactphp/http/README.md

 you could also send a big amount of data via little chunks or use it for body data that needs to calculated.

-If the response body is a `string` a `Content-Length` header will be added automatically.
+If the response body is a `string`, a `Content-Length` header will be added automatically.
-Unless you specify a `Content-Length` header for a ReactPHP `ReadableStreamInterface` response body yourself, HTTP/1.1 responses will automatically use chunked transfer encoding and send the respective header
+If the response body is a ReactPHP `ReadableStreamInterface` and you do not specify a `Content-Length` header, HTTP/1.1 responses will automatically use chunked transfer encoding and send the respective header (`Transfer-Encoding: chunked`) automatically.
-(`Transfer-Encoding: chunked`) automatically.
-The server is responsible for handling `Transfer-Encoding` so you SHOULD NOT pass it yourself.
+The server is responsible for handling `Transfer-Encoding`, so you SHOULD NOT pass this header yourself.
 If you know the length of your stream body, you MAY specify it like this instead:

 ```php